 - If ducks and geese congregate in an area that is small enough to be enclosed, plastic netting or chicken wire fencing will keep them out.

 - Waterfowl are attracted to large expanses of lawn, especially near water.
-Landscaping with barriers of shrubs, hedges or tightly planted groves of trees, will break up the line of flight between the lawn and the adjoining water.
+Landscaping with barriers of shrubs, hedges or tightly planted groves of trees will break up the line of flight between the lawn and the adjoining water.

 - To scare waterfowl away, place poles with 2-by-3-inch plastic flags that have been split down the center.
-Suspend the bags so they will move with the wind.
+Suspend the flags so they will move with the wind.
 Eyespot balloons and bird-scare tape are available through catalogues and at garden and hardware stores.

 - Waterfowl are sensitive to noise.
 You can buy a variety of automatic noisemaking devices.
 Use a combination of many types to frighten birds at the first signs of their activity.

 Bird Web.
 February 7, 2016.
 Ducks, Geese and Swans

 Bowers N. Bowers R & Kaufman K. (2000).
 Kaufman Field Guide to Birds of North America.
 New York, NY: Hillstar Editions L.C.